awslabs/multi-agent-orchestrator/docs/src/content/docs/agents/examples/ollama-agent.md

 ```

 ## 🧬 2.
 Create the Ollama Agent class:
 Now, let's create our `OllamaAgent` class.
-This class extends the `Agent` abstract class from the Multi-Agent Orchestrator:
+This class extends the `Agent` abstract class from the Multi-Agent Orchestrator.
+The [processRequest](../overview#abstract-method-processrequest) method must be implemented by the `OllamaAgent`

 ```typescript
 import {